sunyatin/qna/README.md

 ## General important notes

-For all calls to the `simulate.py` script, you need to make sure that the alias `python3` in your Linux console refers to the version 3.7+:
+For all calls to the `simulate.py` or `sumstats.py` scripts, you need to make sure that the alias `python3` in your Linux console refers to the version 3.7+:

 ```bash
 # Check version of python3